HailHcker/QuestEvasion/README.md

 3. Disable Updates ```adb shell pm disable --user 0 com.oculus.updater```
 <br />

 since this locks all oculus features including the library, in theory you can use ADB commands to open any app.
-And any app that **doesnt** use Oculus API can be played just fine.
+And any app that **doesnt** use Oculus API can be played just fine IN THEORY.

 4. Get the application you want to run ```adb shell list packages```
 5. Run the application ```adb shell am start -n com.package.name/.ActivityName```